harlott/nuclearest-js-storage/README.md

 # nuclearest-js-storage v1.1.3-beta

-Smart and flexible Web Storage with fallback strategy from [nuclearest-js](https://github.com/harlott/nuclearest-js)
+Flexible Web Storage with fallback strategy from [nuclearest-js](https://github.com/harlott/nuclearest-js)

 This is a simple interface for WebStorage.
 You can create different instances with different localStorage/sessionStorage/cookie and use always the same methods.